 Sanofi is a global pharmaceutical company engaged in the research, development, manufacture, and marketing of healthcare products.
-Sanofi is committed to conducting its business ethically and in compliance with all applicable laws, regulations, guidelines, and policies.
-In keeping with that commitment, its United States affiliates Sanofi US Services Inc., sanofi-aventis U.S. LLC (collectively “Sanofi US”) and Genzyme Corporation (“Genzyme”) (all three companies collectively the “Company”) have implemented a comprehensive compliance program for their US operations (“Compliance Program”); this document describes that Compliance Program.
-The Compliance Program is part of the North America Compliance Program.
+Sanofi is committed to conducting its business ethically and in compliance with all applicable laws, regulations, guidelines and policies.
+In keeping with this commitment, its United States affiliates Sanofi US Services Inc., sanofi-aventis U.S. LLC (collectively “Sanofi US”) and Genzyme Corporation (“Genzyme”) (all three companies collectively the “Company”) have implemented a comprehensive compliance program for their US operations, which is summarized here.

 Mission of the Compliance Program

-The purpose of the Compliance Program is to: (a) prevent, detect, and correct violations of law and Company policy and procedures; (b) assure the establishment of compliance-related policies and procedures for business operations; (c) assure development of training and other programs designed to educate employees regarding applicable policies, procedures and standards; (d) implement a mechanism to evaluate the effectiveness of essential elements of the Compliance Program; (e) implement a mechanism for internal reporting of questionable or inappropriate activities to enable timely investigation and resolution; and (f) assure appropriate corrective action is taken to prevent recurrence of misconduct.
+Specifically, the purpose of the Compliance Program is to: (a) establish compliance-related policies and procedures for business operations to ensure compliance with applicable law and Sanofi’s values of ethics and integrity; (b) prevent, detect, and correct violations of Company policy and procedures; (c) develop training and other programs to educate employees about compliance policies, procedures and standards; (d) implement a mechanism for independent assessment of the effectiveness of essential elements of the Compliance Program; (e) implement a mechanism for internal reporting of questionable or inappropriate activities to enable timely investigation and resolution; and (f) take appropriate corrective action to prevent recurrence of misconduct.

 Elements of The Compliance Program

-The U.S. Compliance Officer is responsible for overseeing the administration and implementation of the Compliance Program and will report at least quarterly on Compliance Program operations to, among others, the Company Compliance Committees and periodically to the Global Executive Compliance Committee.
-The U.S. Compliance Officer is vested with the authority to direct and implement compliance-related change in the organization as necessary and has the authority to exercise independent judgment in assessing compliance-related matters.
-The U.S. Compliance Officer has authority to seek advice from independent legal counsel or other outside experts when appropriate.
-The U.S. Compliance Officer is authorized to report issues of any kind directly to the Company officers and directors.
+The North America Compliance Officer is responsible for overseeing the administration and implementation of the Compliance Program and reports at least quarterly on Compliance Program operations to, among others, the Company’s U.S. Compliance Committees and periodically to the Global Executive Compliance Committee.
+The North America Compliance Officer is vested with the authority to direct and implement compliance-related change in the organization as necessary, and has the authority to exercise independent judgment in assessing compliance-related matters.
+The North America Compliance Officer has authority to seek advice from independent legal counsel or other outside experts when appropriate.
+The North America Compliance Officer is authorized to report issues of any kind directly to Company officers and directors.

-The Company has established one or more Compliance Committees, which meet at least quarterly.
-The mission of the Compliance Committees includes ensuring the implementation and effectiveness of all components of the Compliance Program, which shall include, among other things:
+- The Company has established one or more U.S. Compliance Committees, which meet at least quarterly.
+The mission of the U.S. Compliance Committees includes ensuring the implementation and effectiveness of all components of the Compliance Program, which shall include, among other things: